Happy0/ssb-chess/README.md

 # Protocol

-Note: since this is built on a peer 2 peer protocol, messages may be corrupted or deliberately misleading to cheat. ssb-chess doesn't validate that the client agrees a post is valid yet as it assumes your friends can be trusted.
+*Note*: since this is built on a peer 2 peer protocol, messages may be corrupted or deliberately misleading to cheat. ssb-chess doesn't validate that the client agrees a post is valid yet as it assumes your friends can be trusted.

+The documentation below documents the 'content' section of the [scuttlebutt messages](https://ssbc.github.io/secure-scuttlebutt/).
+The 'author' field is the ID of person who posted the message (made the chess move, posted the chat message, etc.)

 ## Send an Invitation to Play
 Type `chess_invite`